I must admit I did think the oil would be slightly warmer, but it feels ok.

 Here are some points to consider when marketing to mums:

-Mums to be - they probably have pregnancy aches and pains, not able to rest when they need if they have older children.
-They would like their body to be well-prepared for child-birth.
-As bump grows, the point of gravity changes and the body needs to adapt.
+Mums-to-be - they probably have pregnancy aches and pains, not able to rest when they need to if they have older children.
+They would like their body to be well-prepared for childbirth.
+As bump grows, the point of gravity changes, and the body needs to adapt.

-Mums of tweens & teens - oh boy does this group need help to relax and stay calm!
+Mums of tweens & teens - oh boy, does this group need help to relax and stay calm!
 They also might have aches and pains from sitting at work or being on their feet.
-They may be be experiencing symptoms of peri-menopause or menopause.
-These mums may have more time to come for regular massages in between taxi-ing their children around!
+They may be experiencing symptoms of peri-menopause or menopause.
+These mums may have more time to come for regular massages in between taxiing their children around!

 Also consider the wider problems you can address that relate to mums in a more general sense.

 Mother’s Day is probably the second biggest marketing opportunity to boost your sales after massage treatments for Christmas gifts.
 So it’s important to try and maximise this opportunity as it could make a difference to your income over the whole year.
-Plus it’s a great way to gain more clients that come regularly for one of your wonderful massages!
+Plus, it’s a great way to gain more clients who come regularly for one of your wonderful massages!

 Step 1 - Decide on your Mother’s Day offer